 A fine art gallery - a big deal right?
 So there had to be some significant occurrences leading to the inspiration to create such an enterprise.
-The details of this story can be found on Cabell Gorman's website.
-Click here to see Cabell's "My Inspiration" page.
+The details of this story can be found here on Cabell Gorman's personal website.
 Additionally, the story has been published as a book and is available online through Amazon.com: A Young Life of Light.

 Meet Cabell Gorman, owner / CEO

 Cabell received her BS in Art and Sociology from Hollins University in Roanoke, VA.
 Cabell's extensive business career began as owner and operator of a candle manufacturing company called Candles by Cousins.
 Cabell's role expanded to include sales, marketing, production; essentially all aspects of running a business.
 Since then, Cabell initiated many fundraising events: organizing, chairing and leading.
 Examples include: SPCA, Alexander Graham Bell Association, Virginia Museum of Fine Arts (VMFA), Reach Out and Read, and Catholic charities, just to name a few.
 At Rawls museum in Courtland, Virginia, Cabell was their "Artist in Residence".
 Cabell has many outstanding awards and solo art shows to her credit.
 It was during this satisfying period of her life when she painted and successfully sold her own art (cabellgorman.com) that Cabell concurrently served as a docent at the VMFA in Richmond, Virginia.

 Cabell currently resides in Richmond with her husband and two dogs.
 Her son, Jack, is attending Virginia Military Institute.
 With both her parents and her son in Lexington, Cabell seems to always find herself drawn back to beautiful Rockbridge County.